Philippines 13(a) Marriage Visa: Requirements, Process, and What Happens After Approval

 The Emigration Clearance Certificate-B is required for every departure once you hold a 13(a).
 It confirms you have no outstanding Annual Report fees, fines, or pending cases.
 Apply at a BI office at least 72 hours before departure.
 Each ECC-B is single-use.

-You can hold both, although in practice most people stay on one.
-The two have different bases and different compliance loads.
-The SRRV is deposit-based, with PRA reporting and ACR exemptions.
-The 13(a) is marriage-based, with BI Annual Reports and a five-year ACR I-Card cycle.
+The SRRV is deposit based, with PRA reporting and ACR exemptions.
+The 13(a) is marriage based, with BI Annual Reports and a five-year ACR I-Card cycle.

 Key Sources